himmAllRight/himmAllRight-source/content/post/emacs-update-evil-usepackage.md

 with emacs in college, but eventually switched to Vim which, became the first power editor that I *really* got into (I even bought a [book](https://www.amazon.com/dp/059652983X/?tag=mh0b-20&hvadid=78271540595342&hvqmt=b&hvbmt=bb&hvdev=c&ref=pd_sl_y7m3vu93e_b) to learn it better).
-I stuck with Vim until I became a professonial LISP developer, and the switch back to Emacs was impossible to ignore, and obvious.
+I stuck with Vim until I became a professional LISP developer, and the switch back to Emacs was impossible to ignore, and obvious.